Jerry Carl: Political positions

 Carl is a self-described conservative.

 Abortion

-Carl is anti-abortion, saying in a campaign advertisement that "it’s immoral to stop a beating heart".
+Carl is anti-abortion, saying in a campaign advertisement that "it's immoral to stop a beating heart".
 He has similarly promised to "protect the unborn."
 Carl called Roe v.
 Wade "disastrous" and supported its overturning in 2022.

+Economy

+During the 2023 United States debt-ceiling crisis, Carl voted for the Fiscal Responsibility Act of 2023.

 Immigration

-Carl supports the Trump wall on the U.S.–Mexico border, saying, "Jerry will stand with Trump, build the wall and end handouts for lawbreaking illegals."
+In a 2020 television campaign advertisement, Carl said he would "stand with Trump, build the wall and end handouts for lawbreaking illegals."

+Israel

+Carl says that Israel is "America's most important regional ally."
+He supports its right to defend itself.
+He voted to provide Israel with support following 2023 Hamas attack on Israel.

 Gun control

 Carl has said, "As a conservative, I'll stop liberals from destroying the Second Amendment."
-The National Rifle Association's Political Victory Fund endorsed him in 2020, claiming that he supports right to carry legislation.
+In 2020, the NRA Political Victory Fund graded Carl "AQ" and endorsed him.
+He was given an "A" grade and endorsed in 2022.

 Impeachment of Donald Trump

 Carl voted against the second impeachment of Donald Trump, and voted to object to Pennsylvania's and Arizona's electors during the 2021 United States Electoral College vote count.

 Climate change

-Carl opposed President Joe Biden's moratorium on oil and gas production, claiming it would destroy as many as 24,000 jobs in Alabama.
+Carl opposed President Joe Biden's moratorium on oil and gas production, saying it would destroy as many as 24,000 jobs in Alabama.